-- Good working relationship with the PO, contractor and subcontractors - If warranted, checklists based on relevant standards
+- Good working relationship with the PO, contractor and subcontractors - o If warranted, checklists based on relevant standards

-What Happens when DCMA Surveillance Discovers a Problem?
+IDA What Happens when DCMA Surveillance Discovers a Problem?

-- Ask for clarification, information/data from the contractor - ➢ If contractor response deemed insufficient, DCMA enters a Corrective Action Request (CAR) into the Product Data Reporting and Evaluation Program-Automated Information System (PDREP-AIS) - PDREP sends a letter of notification to the PO - Once accepted by the PO, a Corrective Action Plan (CAP) is developed with the contractor - DCMA may refuse to accept a part until the CAP is successfully implemented - CAR closes when DCMA verifies that CAP actions are completed satisfactorily
+- Ask for clarification, information/data from the contractor - If contractor response deemed insufficient, DCMA enters a Corrective Action Request (CAR) into the Product Data Reporting and Evaluation Program-Automated Information System (PDREP-AIS) - PDREP sends a letter of notification to the PO - Once accepted by the PO, a Corrective Action Plan (CAP) is developed with the contractor - DCMA may refuse to accept a part until the CAP is successfully implemented - CAR closes when DCMA verifies that CAP actions are completed satisfactorily

-IDA

-A DCMA CMO's DMSMS/PM Surveillance Experience
+IDA A DCMA CM@'s-DMSMS/PM-Surveillance Experience

-- Oversees multiple programs-some development, some production-focusing on higher-risk areas (as assessed by DCMA) and customer priorities (with customer backing), such as: - MOU requirements (which don't go lower than ACAT II) - Contract Data Requirements Lists (CDRLs) for obsolescence - Critical Safety Items (CSI) parts - Trouble with Commercial Off-the-Shelf (COTS) parts - Contractor with poor DMSMS/PM performance history - Deeper process reviews/resolutions require contractor concurrence - o In one case, the contractor denied DCMA surveillance of a non-CSI part - o In another case, 3 DCMA engineers are on site working problems cooperatively - Usually no surveillance of subcontractors unless known problems or a history of problems; primarily rely on prime's supplier selection and surveillance processes - DMSMS/PM requirements must have flowed down to the subcontractor - A Letter of Delegation may be required
+- Oversees multiple programs-some development, some production-focusing on higher-risk areas (as assessed by DCMA) and customer priorities (with customer backing), such as: - MOU requirements (which don't go lower than ACAT II) - o Contract Data Requirements Lists (CDRLs) for obsolescence - Critical Safety Items (CSI) parts - Trouble with Commercial Off-the-Shelf (COTS) parts - Contractor with poor DMSMS/PM performance history - Deeper process reviews/resolutions require contractor concurrence - o In one case, the contractor denied DCMA surveillance of a non-CSI part - In another case, 3 DCMA engineers are on site working problems cooperatively - Usually no surveillance of subcontractors unless known problems or a history of problems; primarily rely on prime's supplier selection and surveillance processes - o DMSMS/PM requirements must have flowed down to the subcontractor - O A Letter of Delegation in may tebe Arequired blic release; distribution is unlimited.

-Contracts with the Prime Contractor may not include Sub-tier Surveillance
+IDA Contracts with the Prime Contractor may not include Sub-tier Surveillance